PhilipCastiglione/platform_test/README.md

 pipenv run python app.py
 ```

-Seed some data:

-TODO

-Import the postman collection:
+Import the postman collection into postman, then try out the requests!

-TODO